chrisj951/MiyooFlipPortMaster/README.md

 - Godot 4 ports (32-bit and 64-bit)
 - Mono ports

 There's a few games that don't run but from testing there aren't too many

 ## Discord
-https://discord.gg/Z7AEPNAE9n
+Feel free to reach out for help / post questions, or just chat: https://discord.gg/Z7AEPNAE9n

 ## Testing